 LDL-C (mmol/L) = TC/1.19 + TG/0.81 – HDL/1.1 – 0.98.

-Some labs provide non-HDL cholesterol; calculated from total cholesterol minus HDL-C.
+Some labs provide non-HDL cholesterol calculated from total cholesterol minus HDL-C.

 High levels of triglyceride indicate the presence of small LDL-P, insulin resistance, and metabolic syndrome.

 Certain HDL and triglyceride level indicate the presence of dangerous LDL-B particles; they are:

 - High triglyceride levels, i.e. over 120 mg/dL or 1.35 mmol/l;

 - HDL levels of below normal, i.e. 40 mg/dL or 1.03 mmol/l in men and 50 mg/dL or 1.29 mmol/l in women;

-Low level of triglycerides indicates the presence of harmless LDL-A particles.
+A low level of triglycerides indicates the presence of harmless LDL-A particles.

 Usually, the elevated triglyceride is the result of high VLDL.
-Lowering triglyceride levels proportionally convert from small, dense LDL into large, fluffy molecules.
+Lowering triglyceride levels can proportionally convert from small, dense LDL into large, fluffy molecules.

-Study shows triglyceride/HDL cholesterol ratio of over 3.8 increases the chance for phenotype B.
+The study shows triglyceride/HDL cholesterol ratio of over 3.8 increases the chance for phenotype B.